Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Problem formulation

-where $ h_k $ is the time headway of vehicle $ k $ and $ D $ is the standstill desired gap between vehicle $ i $ and $ i-1 $ (we assume the gap between any two consecutive vehicles are the same since the platoon is homogeneous, to simplify the calculations).
-Moreover, since the platooning of homogeneous vehicles is investigated here, we can set $ h_k =h, \forall k \in \textbf{I}_1^N $ for convenience.
-One can see the adopted CTHS policy in this paper is a linear function of predecessor speed with a constant time headway as the proportional gain.
+Since the platooning of homogeneous (same as in~\cite{lunze2018adaptive}) vehicles is investigated here, we set $ h_k =h, \forall k \in \textbf{I}_1^N $ for convenience, where $ h_k $ is the time headway of vehicle $ k $. {There are some different desired inter-vehicle distance CTHS policy, e.g., $ d_{i, i-1}(t) = hv_{i-1}(t)+D $,} where $ D $ is the standstill desired gap between vehicle $ i $ and $ i-1 $ (we assume the gap between any two consecutive vehicles are the same since the platoon is homogeneous, to simplify the calculations). {As Yanakiev and Kanellakopoulos, in~\cite{728529} stated that ``However, this strategy has a fundamental flaw: if the follower travels at a much higher speed than the leader, say $70$ versus $40~mph$, the desired spacing would be based on the leader’s lower speed; this significantly increases the likelihood of severe collisions'', we adopt the CTHS based on the velocity of the following vehicle ($ v_i(t) $), not the predecessor vehicle ($ v_{i-1}(t) $) as } {This policy \eqref{distance1} is also adopted in many works, e.g.,~\cite{9301227,lunze2018adaptive,728529}} One can see \eqref{distance1} also equals $ d_{i, i-j}(t) = \sum_{k=i}^{i-j+1}hv_{k}(t) + jD $, which echos the CTHS policy in~\cite{bian2019reducing}.